Sugar Land’s Trained Podiatrists in Reconstructive Surgery

 Does My Foot Condition Require Reconstructive Surgery?

-Those who suffer from several different foot conditions may benefit from reconstructive surgery from our podiatrist.
+Those who suffer from several different foot conditions may benefit from reconstructive surgery from our podiatrists.
 Reconstructive surgery is used to treat a plethora of maladies, but you should consult with your physician to determine if this procedure can benefit you.
-At Advanced Foot and Ankle Specialists, we’ve helped patients with the following conditions through reconstructive surgery:
+At Advanced Foot & Ankle Specialists, we’ve helped patients with the following conditions through reconstructive surgery:

 Pediatric and adult flat feet are among the most common problems that call for reconstructive surgery.
 This hereditary condition causes low arches in the feet that results in muscle imbalance and varying degrees of pain when walking.
 Those with flat feet may develop hammertoes, bunions, calf pain, tight heel cords, and general foot and leg fatigue.
 Adults may deal with this condition throughout their life, but it can also be identified earlier in young children.
 Depending on the age of the patient, the flatfoot reconstruction process works a little differently.

-- Adult flatfoot reconstruction: Choosing to undergo this procedure as an adult means a more complicated process to get to the results you desire.
+Choosing to undergo this procedure as an adult means a more complicated process to get to the results you desire.
 You may need tendon repair, bone grafting, incision into the bones, and more to achieve a successful procedure.
-Fortunately, the podiatrists at Advanced Foot and Ankle Specialists have performed many of these procedures with high degrees of success.
+Fortunately, the podiatrists at Advanced Foot & Ankle Specialists have performed many of these procedures with high degrees of success.

-- Pediatric flatfoot reconstruction: In children with flat feet, reconstructive surgery is much less complex.
+In children with flat feet, reconstructive surgery is much less complex.
 Children may not need invasive surgery to correct the problem, opting instead for an orthotic device.
 Many of those who need surgery experience relief after the implantation of a device that helps realign the joints.
-Your Sugar Land, TX podiatrist can recommend the treatment that is best for your child.
+Your Sugar Land, TX podiatrists can recommend the treatment that is best for your child.

 As with any surgical procedure, significant recovery time may be involved for the best results after your foot and ankle reconstructive surgery in Sugar Land, TX.
 The exact length and specific precautions associated with your post-surgery care differ depending on the procedure you undergo.
 However, there are a few basics to reconstructive surgery recovery that nearly all patients will need to adhere to.
 The following are necessary after many of our procedures: